xtfocus/khoailang/docs_for_ai/database_design.md

     id SERIAL PRIMARY KEY,
-    front TEXT NOT NULL, -- The word/phrase in the target language back TEXT NOT NULL,  -- The translation or meaning language VARCHAR(50) NOT NULL -- The language of the flashcard (e.g., Spanish, Japanese) );
+    front TEXT NOT NULL, -- The word/phrase in the target language back TEXT NOT NULL,  -- The translation or meaning language_id INTEGER NOT NULL REFERENCES languages(id) ON DELETE RESTRICT, -- Reference to the languages table owner_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE -- The user who owns the flashcard );
 ```